1 Corinthians 4

 16Wherefore I beseech you, be ye followers of me.

-18Now some are puffed up, as though I would not come to you.
+18Now some are puffed up, as though I were not coming to you.

 19But I will come to you shortly, if the Lord will, and will know, not the speech of them which are puffed up, but the power.